viamrobotics/docs/docs/services/motion.md

 ## Configuration

-Viam’s Motion Service is enabled in RDK by default, and no extra configuration needs to be done in the [Viam app](https://app.viam.com/).
+Viam’s Motion Service is enabled in RDK by default, and no extra configuration needs to be done in the [Viam app](https://app.viam.com/) to enable it.

 ## How to Move Components

 ### Move

 The “Move” endpoint is the primary way to move multiple components, or to move any object to any other location.
 Given a destination pose and a component to move to that destination, the motion service will construct a full kinematic chain from goal to destination including all movable components in between, and will solve that chain to place the goal at the destination while meeting specified constraints.
 It will then execute that movement to move the actual robot, and return whether or not this process succeeded.

 {{% alert title="Note" color="note" %}}
 The motions planned by this API endpoint are by default **entirely unconstrained** with the exception of obeying obstacles and interaction spaces as documented below.
 This may result in motions which appear unintuitive.
-To apply motion constraints, see the [`extra` parameter](#extra_anchor).
+To apply motion constraints, see the experimental [`extra` parameter](#extra_anchor).
 {{% /alert %}}

 #### Parameters